Advanced QR Code Recognition: Handling Inverted Colors, Perspective Distortion, and Grayscale Images

 recognition for perspective distorted QR

-Best coverage It successfully recognizes the QR code but takes 828 milliseconds.
+• Best coverage: Successfully decodes the QR code but takes 828 milliseconds.

-1. Go to Advanced Settings > Binarization mode > Threshold.
+1. Navigate to Advanced Settings > Binarization mode > Threshold.

 Settings Result